enriqueforner/openuem-docs/docs/04-Console/13-profiles.md

 ## Applying the profile

 Once your profile is ready, **OpenUEM agents will check, every 30 minutes, if new profiles are available to apply**.
-If new profiles are ready the agent will apply them using [WinGet’s configuration option.](https://learn.microsoft.com/en-us/windows/package-manager/configuration/)
+If new profiles are ready the agent will apply them using [WinGet’s configuration option.](https://learn.microsoft.com/en-us/windows/package-manager/configuration/) or [Ansible](https://docs.ansible.com/) for Linux and MacOS agents.

 You can increase the frequency that agents check for profiles in [Admin -> General Settings](/docs/05-Administration/06-general-settings.md).